vamsi-bel/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-This notebook is a prediction of salary from the year of experience using simple linear regression.
+This notebook is a prediction of salary from the years of experience using simple linear regression.